tiborhari/django-admin-reset/README.rst

   containing the link for the password reset.
 * Remove the features to manually change the users' passwords from the admin interface (but see note below).

   * Remove the change password link from the user forms.
   * Remove the password inputs from the user add form.

 .. note::
-   It's still possible to manually change the users' passwords, by going to the ``/admin/auth/user/<uid>/password/`` page.
-Only the links, pointing to this e are removed.
+   It's still possible, to manually change the users' passwords by going to the ``/admin/auth/user/<uid>/password/`` page.
+Only the links, pointing to this page are removed.

 Installation
 ------------